 For emergencies outside of school hours, the DSL can be contacted via email: ben.levinson@kensington.ttlt.academy or on his mobile: 07494 402501.

-When the DSL is absent, the deputy - Sehnaj Patel, Assistant Headteacher, Ranelagh Primary School - will act as cover.
+When the DSL is absent, the deputy -Sehnaj Patel - sehnaj.patel@ranelagh.ttlt.academy will act as cover.